Edited June 2020

-It was the phrase heard around the world after Sunday night’s 2017 Emmy Awards.
-Issa Rae, the star and creator of “Insecure”, said what was on the mind of staggeringly woke black persons all over America…
+After Sunday night’s 2017 Emmy Awards, Issa Rae, the star and creator of HBO’s “Insecure”, said what was on the mind of staggeringly woke black people all over America…

 Twitter went crazy.
-She got called racist; she was belittled and degraded.
-Even normally struggle- comprehending black folks doomed her career to fail for not giving a white washed answer that would better appeal to the masses.
-But the reality is, it’s the truth.
+She was called racist; she was belittled and degraded.
+Even normally struggle- comprehending black folks doomed her career to fail for not giving a white-washed answer that would better appeal to the masses.
+But the reality is, she spoke truth.

 I don’t care how or what or why but I’m rooting black!

 Because if not us, then who?
 Other than us (black folks), nobody else goes out of their way to support black.
-Seriously, have you ever heard a white person say “I’m going to that good ol’ trusted black mechanic today,” or “I’m gonna find a black owned bar to support.”
+Seriously, have you ever heard a white person say “I’m going to that good ol’ trusted mechanic on the black side of town today,” or “I’m gonna find a black owned bar to support.”

 Actually, other races will avoid our places and spaces leaving us alone to care for and support our own.

 Issa, like I and most of millennial black America, is rooting for everybody black.
 Period.
 We’re voting black, we’re eating black, we’re banking black, we’re watching black, we’re dressing black, we’re dating black, we’re being extra blackedy black while being excellently black.